 Here are the differences between conventional cash flow and unconventional cash flow:

 Unconventional cash flow, on the other hand, reflects a series of cash flows in different directions over a period of time.
-Unconventiona cash flow profiles are very common among business that require periodic maintenance of equipment.
+Unconventional cash flow profiles are very common among businesses that require periodic maintenance of equipment.

 Unconventional Cash Flow Examples

 Unconventional cash flow, as noted above, is characterized by a series of cash flows in different directions.
-This creates multiple different IRRs, which makes it more difficult for an analyst to valuate such a company.
-Once determed, IRRs are compared to the company’s hurdle rate or to the lowest possible return rate of a project.
+This creates multiple different IRRs, which makes it more difficult for an analyst to value such a company.
+Once determined, IRRs are compared to the company’s hurdle rate or to the lowest possible return rate of a project.

 We hope you’ve enjoyed reading CFI’s explanation of unconventional cash flow.
 CFI is the official provider of the Financial Modeling and Valuation Analyst (FMVA)™ certification program, designed to transform anyone into a world-class financial analyst.